You Can Play: Background

-Prior to his death, Brendan Burke was known for his efforts to combat homophobia in hockey.
-Brendan, a student manager for the Miami University RedHawks hockey team, came out publicly in 2009 as an openly gay man through an article written for ESPN.com by John Buccigross.
-Brendan appeared with father Brian on the Canadian channel TSN during an intermission of a nationally televised hockey game to discuss his sexuality and his father's acceptance.
-Brendan said, "I think it's important my story is told to people because there are a lot of gay athletes out there and gay people working in pro sports that deserve to know there are safe environments where people are supportive regardless of your sexual orientation."
-Brendan died in a car crash on February 5, 2010.
-He was 21 years old.
+Prior to his death, Brendan Burke was renowned for his dedicated efforts to combat homophobia within the hockey community.
+Brendan served as a student manager for the Miami University RedHawks hockey team and gained significant recognition when he publicly came out as a gay man in 2009.
+His coming-out story was shared through an article written by John Buccigross and published on ESPN.com.
+Brendan and his father, Brian, appeared together on the Canadian channel TSN during a nationally televised hockey game intermission, where they openly discussed Brendan's sexuality and his father's acceptance of him.

+During the interview, Brendan said, "I think it's important my story is told to people because there are a lot of gay athletes out there and gay people working in pro sports that deserve to know there are safe environments where people are supportive regardless of your sexual orientation."

+Brendan died on February 5, 2010, in a car accident.
+He was only 21 years old, leaving behind a legacy of bravery, advocacy, and a sincere desire for inclusivity in sports.

 Brian and Patrick continued to combat homophobia in the NHL after Brendan's death; Patrick, along with Brian Kitts and Glenn Witman, founded You Can Play as a tribute to his brother.
 The name You Can Play originates from a piece Patrick Burke wrote for outsports.com.
 In the piece, Patrick talks about the overwhelmingly positive experience surrounding Brendan's coming out: "I waited to get a negative email, or to read a damning article, or to hear a snide comment at a game.
 I waited, and I waited, and I waited ... and I got what I should have expected the entire time: love, support, and admiration."
 He talks of letters and emails that poured in to his family, and he also talks of fellow scouts and hockey personnel pulling him aside and giving their support.
 He summarizes his feelings in the revelation that across the hockey world, what matters is whether or not you can play.
 "If you can play, we welcome you."
 The quote was adapted to the catchier "If you can play, you can play" by the campaign.

 You Can Play had its genesis in early 2011 at an event at the University of Denver, at which Glenn Witman had asked Patrick to be a guest speaker.
 Witman also invited Brian, and their casual conversations led to the eventual founding and launch of You Can Play.